amanster82/CodingOnIce-Ice-Rinks-Management-App/README.md

 ### Prerequisites

 As this is a Java application, the following are required to get the project running.
+The [NPM](https://www.npmjs.com/) tool is also required to download web app dependencies.

 ```
 JDK 1.8
 Maven 3.0+
+NPM 4.0+
 ```

-### Running
+### Spring

-The following will download the dependencies using Maven.
+The following will download the dependencies for Spring using Maven.

 ```
 mvn clean install